neilguertin/contramontreal-org/README.md

 5. Wait 2 minutes, then verify that the changes have taken effect on the website.

 ### Larger changes
-For larger changes, such as adding a new page, it is necessary to build the site locally in order to verify that the changes are working before commiting and pushing to the public page.
+For larger changes, such as adding a new page, it is necessary to build the site locally in order to verify that the changes are working before commiting and pushing to the public site.

 1. Install and run locally